-- 6.0 x 5.5cm
+- 6.0 x 5.5 cm

 'Lai Nam Thong' or 'Bencharong ware'

-Wares such as this piece were made for everyday use, initially only by the court but later more widely.
-The small 'toh prik' jar would have been used for medicine or cosmetics.
+This small 'toh prik' jar would have been used for medicine or cosmetics.
 The gilt stupa finial is a less common feature that probably reflects Cambodian influence.

 Asian Art Dept., AGNSW, December 2015

-'Export Ceramics', The Asian Collections Art Gallery of New South Wales 2003, 2003, 143 (colour illus.).
+Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales, 'Export Ceramics', Sydney, 2003, 143 (colour illus.).

-Jackie Menzies, TAASA Review, 'The Nanhai Trade' by Jackie Menzies, pg.
-4-7., TAASA Review Mar 2004, Mar 2004, 4-5, 6 (colour illus.), 7.
+Jackie Menzies, TAASA Review, 'The Nanhai Trade', pg.
+4-7, Sydney, Mar 2004, 4-5, 6 (colour illus.), 7.